 SPED 600 Guidance for Exceptional Children and Youth.
-(3 Hours) Study of the problems of personal, social, educational, and vocational adjustment of exceptional children and youth.
+(3 Hours) Study of the personal, social, educational, and vocational adjustment of children and youth with exceptionalities.

 SPED 601 Behavior Management Approaches with Exceptional Children and Youth.
-(3 Hours) Classroom application of strategies for managing behavioral problems in the school, emphasis on research in classroom behavior modification.
-(Prerequisites: SPED 600, 607, 605, 699, and 606)
+(3 Hours) Classroom application of strategies for managing behavioral problems in the school.
+Emphasis placed on research in classroom behavior modification.

 SPED 602 Cognitive Processes and Exceptional Children.
-(3 Hours) Study of cognitive development of exceptional children with emphasis on the impact of exceptionality on cognition.
+(3 Hours) Study of the cognitive development of children with exceptionalities.

 SPED 603 Psychoeducational Evaluation of Exceptional Children.
-(3 Hours) Procedures in assessing exceptional children and youth with special attention given to interpretation and application of diagnostic instruments for the purpose of planning prescriptive programs.
+(3 Hours) Procedures in assessing children and youth with exceptionalities.
+Special attention given to interpretation and application of diagnostic instruments for the purpose of planning prescriptive programs.

 SPED 604 Administration and Supervision in Special Education.
 (3 Hours) Analysis of organizational and administrative principles and practices for diverse programs in special education.
-(Prerequisites: SPED 600, 607, 605, 686, and 679)
+SPED 606 Consulting/Itinerant, and Resource Teaching In Special Education.
+(3 Hours) Role responsibilities and problems of consulting, itinerant, and resource teachers in special education.